quandyfactory/PyGithubApi/README.markdown

 ## Notes

+The main purpose of PyGithubApi is so I can write a function for my other projects to check back with GitHub and see if they are the most current version.

 Right now it only has one function: get_last_commit(), which takes a URL from the GitHub API for the commits on a repository and returns the latest commit date.

 ### Missing Functionality